 Protect your goods – both old and new

-While it may seem obvious that thieves would be attracted to newer makes and models of tools and equipment, evidence shows that older models may be favoured thanks to the older technology’s lack of built-in GPS tracking systems.
+While it may seem obvious that thieves would be attracted to newer makes and models of tools and equipment, evidence shows that older models may be favored thanks to the older technology’s lack of built-in GPS tracking systems.
 According to Construct Connect, half of the construction equipment stolen in 2016 was made in the last five years; meanwhile, 30% of stolen equipment was at least 10 years old, and the remaining 20% was equipment that used technology that was anywhere between 11 and 15 years old.
 So while your first instinct when preventing theft at your site may be to protect the newer and shinier goods on hand, it may be more worthwhile to lock up the older tools/equipment you have kicking around.

 Be aware of your surroundings